mjunior03/Docker-Java7/README.md

 ######Commands
 List all containers

     GET /containers/json

 Create a containers

     POST /containers/create

 Inspec containers

     GET /containers/(id)/json

 Containers logs

     GET /containers/(id)/logs

 Start containers

     POST /containers/(id)/start

 Kill containers

     POST /containers/(id)/kill

-More commands and information about Docker Remote API can be found in [Flux 7](http://blog.flux7.com/blogs/docker/docker-tutorial-series-part-8-docker-remote-api).
+More commands and information about Docker Remote API can be found in [Flux 7](http://blog.flux7.com/blogs/docker/docker-tutorial-series-part-8-docker-remote-api), and [Docker API](https://docs.docker.com/reference/api/docker_remote_api/).

 But, after to know about some Docker Remotes API's, how to use in Java 7 ?
 In this application, using HTTPClient for Java, to make the calls API's.